rdchip/Temperature-24h-Raspberry-Pi/README.md

 After verifying functionality using regular monitor is time to change to 2.8" display.
 Run the batch code "set_screen.sh"
 $ ./set_screen.sh
-the installation will reboot the system and your 2.8" display will be alive.
+The installation will reboot the system and your 2.8" display will be alive.

 # Python code

 # Parallel Bash code

+# Desinstall 2.8" screen display

+# Brightness adjustment